Skip to content

 export default app

-This will return all users in route / using Postman or Client Thunder to see the result.
+This will return all users in the / route, using Postman or Thunder Client to see the result.

 Released under the MIT License.